zhangjiajie/PTP/README.md

     PTP.py     This is a newly introduced model we call it Poisson tree processes(PTP) model.
 In PTP, we model speciations or branching events in terms of number of mutations.
 So it only requires a phylogenetic input tree, for example the output of RAxML.
                To be more clear, the branch lengths should represent number of mutations.
-Our numerous tests show PTP results are comparable to GMYC in most cases, and still give reasonable results when GMYC fails.
-However, PTP is much easier to use, since it can use the phylogenetic tree directly without needing the difficult and error prone procedures of time calibration required by GMYC.
+Our numerous tests show PTP outperforms GMYC.
+               Furthermore, PTP is much easier to use, since it can use the phylogenetic tree directly without needing the difficult and error prone procedures of time calibration required by GMYC.
                To find out how to use it, type ./PTP.py

     EPA_PTP.py This is a pipeline that uses evolutionary placement algorithm (EPA) and PTP to count species number when reference data is available.
 For details of EPA, please read this paper: Performance, accuracy, and Web server for evolutionary placement of short sequence reads under maximum likelihood.
 Systematic biology, 60(3), 291–302.
-               The pipeline will first run USEARCH to remove the chimera sequences, the it will use EPA to place the query reads to optimal position on the reference tree inferred from the reference alignment.
+               The pipeline will first run USEARCH to remove the chimera sequences, then it will use EPA to place the query reads to optimal position on the reference tree inferred from the reference alignment.
 PTP will then be applied to the reads been placed on each branch, with a fixed speciation rate inferred from the reference data.
                Similar analysis used in bacterial metagenomics studies are called OTU-picking.
 For discussions about OTU-picking and EPA_PTP